Types of Financial Aid

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG)

 A Federal Supplement Educational Opportunity Grant is for undergraduates with exceptional financial need, with priority being given to students who receive Federal Pell Grants.
+A student who has earned the Lifetime Pell Eligibility maximum is not eligible for an FSEOG.
 An FSEOG does not have to be repaid unless a semester is not completed and it is determined that you did not earn the aid.

 Work-study jobs are posted on DIGGERecruiting through the Career Services office.
 If you were awarded work-study, it will be listed on your Award Notification Letter and you will receive more information regarding employment if you accept your award.